Wednesday, May 22, 2024

 Spoilers: moderate

 Whatever else you can say about him, and I would consider myself a fan, David Leitch has, with six movies in ten years, parleyed an impressively prolific career out of his previous, more narrowly-channeled career as a stuntman and stunt coordinator.
-(Which he still kind of is, of course, as a coordinator of coordinators, and, in his role as one of the founders of the action film-oriented production company, 87North, a coordinator of coordinator of coordinators.)
+(Which he still kind of is, of course, as a coordinator of coordinators, and, in his role as one of the founders of the action film-oriented production company, 87North, a coordinator of coordinators of coordinators.)
 Not bad for the guy who once couldn't get the DGA to afford him a co-directorial credit on John Wick, and while saying that he's moved from strength to strength in his career would be pretty ridiculous, since his best movie remains his credited debut, Atomic Blonde, I've enjoyed every Leitch-directed movie I've so far seen.
 That includes this one, though it's the nearest-run of themI'll disclose I've never seen Hobbs & Shaw, but you try keeping up with Fast and Furious moviesand that's something of a pity, because after these ten years and six films, The Fall Guy has not only the character of Leitch taking stock of his own career and place in pop culture, but that of a personal, engraved invitation for everyone who sees it to love and understand, as Leitch does, his whole art form, that of the movie stuntpeople who pull off the impossible to make it look real, because it is real, or at least real enough for it to hurt.

 The (self-)love comes through: the movie is literally about a director who wants to fuck her stuntman, and I shall leave that one for you.
 I'm not unmoved by it, even if it's also so passionate about stuntpeople not getting enough creditsomething that feels like it's been a constant refrain for the past decade, which is certainly a form of credit, though that doesn't necessarily mean it's enoughthat it can get downright preachy about it, and it seems I enjoy a movie getting preachy about a niche parochial issue such as "should stunt coordinators get Oscars?"
 (I mean, I can think of some reasons why death defiance shouldn't be made into a competition*) about as much as I enjoy it when it involves actual issues, and this is especially the case when it has essentially no teeth whatsoever as a satire of the status quo.
 (It's a movie that, except for the fact it was made by a seasoned film director and written by a seasoned screenwriter, Drew Pearce, who is also a film director, I would say doesn't have enough understanding of the American film industry that it could satirize its status quo.)